pixel-modelers/easyBragg/INSTALL.md

 # pip install -e .
 ```

-The `make install` command will copy the extension modules to `easyBragg/ext` as well as `$CONDA_PREFIX/lib/pthon*/site-packages/`.
+The `make install` command will copy the extension modules to `easyBragg/ext` as well as `$CONDA_PREFIX/lib/python*/site-packages/`.

-If `build` and/or `pip install` commands above did not work, one can simply use PYTHONPATH:
+If `python -m build` and/or `pip install` commands above did not work, one can simply use PYTHONPATH:

 ```
 export PYTHONPATH=${EASYBRAGG}/simtbx_project:${EASYBRAGG}/ext